vault27/Foundation/paloalto.md

 - There is no possibility to see on Panorama on which Firewalls what was overrided
 - Stack have a configurable priority order to ensure that Panorama pushes only one value for any duplicate setting.
 If there is the same object in 2 templates, object from the uppest template in the stack will be installed, for example interface management profile, no options for this profile from lower template will be installed
 - Different firewall models - different stacks
+- Object created in template, is available only in this template

 It is impossible to configure with templates: